Posted on June 13, 2018 by Dina Miller

 Steep drops… big splashes,,, twists, turns, and conquering the rapids!
 All the exhilaration of white water rafting is yours in downtown South Bend on the first manmade white water rafting course built in North America.
 Before that, the east race of the St. Joseph River generated power for local companies.
 Today it produces Class 2 Rapids that more than 400,000 people have ridden.
 Some have even been thrown into the water, but say it’s all part of the fun.
 Walkways along the 1,900-foot course allow family and friends to cheer you on.
 The waterway is open Saturdays June through August.

 Longing to cycle through the city and parks, but didn’t bring your bike along?
-With South Bend’s new Lime Bike bike sharing program, you can ride all over the place.
-The program gives cyclists a chance to check out one of the 2,000 lime-colored bikes parked all over town using a mobile app.
-You pay only $1 per half hour.
-Once you are finished riding, simply park the bicycle at any bike rack or along any sidewalk and lock the back wheel.
+With South Bend’s Lime electric scooter and electric bike sharing program, you can ride all over the place.
+The program gives cyclists a chance to check out one of the lime-colored scooters or bikes parked all over town using a mobile app.
 If you’re looking for a great ride, don’t miss neighboring Mishawaka’s Riverwalk, a circular system of bicycle/pedestrian trails on both banks of the St. Joseph River with connecting bridges.
 Beautiful landscaping highlights the pathway.